27Shambhavi/Pima_Indian-Diabetes_UsingOptuna/README.md

 This project applies Optuna, a powerful hyperparameter optimization framework, to the Pima Indian Diabetes dataset.
 The main objective is not just to train a classifier but to learn, explore, and understand how Optuna works, including:

-Different samplers (e.g., TPE, Random, CMA-ES).
+Different samplers (e.g., TPE, Random,custom).

 Different pruners (for efficient early stopping).